 You do as the owner of the report and the person responsible for the administration of the contract for sale.
 However, we can forward the report if you provide authorisation to do so.

-From Red earths perspective, we are always happy to give clients a debrief of the reports minor and major (if any) defects prior to leaving the property.
+From Red Earth’s perspective, we are always happy to give clients a debrief of the report’s minor and major (if any) defects prior to leaving the property.

-Although the reports are straight forward and easy to read it is always good to be able to explain any defects with the person(s) purchasing the property and who will usually be the one responsible for the maintenance and upkeep.
+Although the reports are straightforward and easy to read it is always good to be able to explain any defects with the person(s) purchasing the property and who will usually be the one responsible for the maintenance and upkeep.

 The Red Earth Structural Report is specifically designed to address the REIWA Building Inspection Report condition of sale and provides an assessment of any structural defects of the property.
+The Comprehensive Building Inspection looks at structural issues and additionally includes building maintenance items.

 If major structural defects are discovered during the inspection, they will be included in the major defects summary at the beginning of the report and will be discussed with our client after the inspection.